patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Modifiers

-You can further modify the styling of the card's content by using the properties in the following example.
-In the example, you can enable each modifier by selecting its respective checkbox.
+You can further modify the styling of the card's content by using the properties outlined below.
+In this example, you can enable each modifier by selecting its respective checkbox.

-Most modifiers can be used in combination with each other, with the exception of `isCompact` and `isLarge`, since they are contradictory.
+Most modifiers can be used in combination with each other, except for `isCompact` and `isLarge`, since they are contradictory.

 ```ts file='./CardWithModifiers.tsx'
 ```